Radio show on Apple's Chinese workers is retracted

 Daisey had also written an op-ed piece on the topic for The New York Times, and on Friday the Times removed a paragraph from that piece, stating that “questions have been raised” about its veracity.
 The Times itself also spotlighted working conditions at Foxconn factories in a recent series of stories.

-Friday night’s edition of the “This American Life,” which is produced by Chicago radio station WBEZ and distributed by Public Radio International, detailed the factual inaccuracies in the earlier show and featured a tense back-and-forth between Daisey and the show’s host and executive producer, Ira Glass.
+Friday night’s edition of the “This American Life,” which is produced by Chicago radio station WBEZ and distributed by Public Radio International, was scheduled to detail errors in the earlier story.

 “But what’s not true is what Mike said about his own trip to China.”

-The alleged fabrications on “This American Life” came to light after a correspondent for another radio show, American Public Media’s “Marketplace,” contacted Daisey’s Chinese interpreter, Li Guiden, who disputed much of what the actor had been telling audiences since 2010 and what he said on the radio program.
+The alleged fabrications on “This American Life” came to light after a correspondent for another radio show, American Public Media’s “Marketplace,” contacted Daisey’s Chinese interpreter, Li Guiden, who disputed much of what the actor had been telling audiences since 2010 and what he said on the radio program, according to a statement from “This American Life.”

-“Daisey lied to me and to This American Life producer Brian Reed,” Glass said in a statement.
+“Daisey lied to me and to This American Life producer Brian Reed,” said Ira Glass, the program’s host and executive producer, in the statement.

 Saying “what I do is not journalism,” Daisey defended his work in a blog: “My show is a theatrical piece whose goal is to create a human connection between our gorgeous devices and the brutal circumstances from which they emerge.”